ownal-daboubi/reading-notes-1/class-07.md

          return this.rooms - this . booked;
          };
  ```
- 2. create new object: new keyword, followed by a call to the function.
+ 2. create a new object: `new` keyword, followed by a call to the function.
  `var newHotel = new Hotel ('new', 4,2)`
 * The keyword `this`: It always refers to one object, usually the object in which the function operates.
 * Array can be considered a type of object.